 College tuition, retirement savings and more—your financial goals can sometimes seem overwhelming.
 This five-step process can help you pursue them all.

-EVEN IN YOUR PEAK EARNING YEARS, it may not always seem like there’s enough money coming in to cover your current expenses and save for future needs.
-It’s even more of a challenge when you’re just starting out.
+WHETHER YOU’RE JUST STARTING OUT OR WELL INTO YOUR PEAK EARNING YEARS, it may not always seem like there’s enough money coming in to cover your current expenses and save for future needs.

-“Sorting your goals as essential, important or aspirational — and identifying them as short or long-term — can help you and your advisor create a plan for allocating your resources toward them.”
+“Categorizing your goals as essential, important or aspirational — and identifying them as short- or long-term — can help you create a plan for intentionally and thoughtfully allocating your resources.”

-How do you juggle all of these competing claims for your financial attention?
-“It’s essential to take a step back and consider all of your goals and values,” says Valerie Galinskaya, a managing director at the Merrill Center for Family Wealth™.
-She suggests the following five-step process.
-“Using this process, your advisor can help you identify and prioritize your goals and then work with you to create a realistic plan for pursuing them.”
+How do you juggle these competing demands?
+“It’s essential to take a step back and consider your goals and your values,” says Valerie Galinskaya, managing director and head of the Merrill Center for Family Wealth™.
+She suggests the following five-step approach.
+“Using this process, you can identify and prioritize your goals and then create a realistic plan for pursuing them.”

-Even couples and families with similar goals can differ when it comes to priorities, notes Matt Wesley, also a managing director at the Merrill Center for Family Wealth.
-To narrow down a list of goals or priorities, Wesley suggests a technique he calls “The Fist of Five.”
-A goal is proposed and discussed and then each family member votes by raising 0 to 5 fingers, representing their level of support.
-“The process continues until every goal on the list gets at least three fingers from everyone,” says Wesley.
-“That way, you’re not just getting compromise; you’re also building consensus.”
+Even couples and families with similar goals can differ when it comes to priorities, notes Galinskaya.
+To narrow down a list of goals or priorities, Galinskaya suggests a technique she calls “The Fist of Five.”
+A goal is proposed and discussed, then each family member votes by raising zero to five fingers, representing their level of support.
+“The process continues until every goal on the list gets at least three fingers from everyone,” says Galinskaya.
+“That way, you’re not just getting compromise; you’re building consensus.”

-For a goal requiring near-term funding — say, you hope to purchase a vacation home within one to three years — you’ll probably want to keep the money in a safe, liquid account such as a CD or money market account, says Galinskaya.
-For goals more than five years away — perhaps your son, daughter or a grandchild will be ready to start college in that time frame — you may want to consider adding higher risk/higher reward assets to your portfolio, or open a 529 education savings account.
-For goals 10 years out or longer, such as retirement, you can afford to invest more aggressively for growth, because your investments should have time to rebound from any market dips.
+For a goal requiring near-term funding — say, you hope to purchase a vacation home within one to three years — you’ll probably want to keep the money in a safe, liquid account such as a CD or money market account.
+For goals more than five years away — perhaps your son, daughter or a grandchild will be ready to start college in that time frame — you may consider adding higher risk/higher reward assets to your portfolio.
+For goals 10 years out or longer, such as retirement, you might invest more aggressively for growth, because your investments should have time and potential to rebound from any market dips.